itsapi/web-design/README.md

 > Ok, those designs all seem fairly simple, so I'll get build a mockup, then
 > we can go from there.

+M:
+> One more thing, what sort of color scheame do you want/have, do you have a
+> logo for me to base things off?

+C:
+> For now I am calling the business 'Secure Banking Transaction Solutions', or
+> SBTS for short.
+I think the name will change, but for now it is something to
+> use.
+As for a logo, I have not designed one yet.
+However, I could submit it
+> to r/freedesign and see what they come up with.
+With regards to colors, in
+> an effort to keep it simple, I was thinking ; black, blue and white.
+I have
+> a feeling that should this idea take off, we will have to do a complete
+> re-brand of the company... but that can come later.

 * * *

 ###KingMaxx